Last updated in October 2018

 Sarajevo makes a great place to make some interesting daytrips.
 For example you can go to Konjic and visit Tito’s bunker or visit the old city of Mostar.
 Although I would recommend 2 days for Mostar it is posssible as a daytrip.
 You can read more here about how to organise a visit to Konjic and Mostar and other interesting places in Bosnia in my post Backpacking Bosnia: Europe’s best kept secret.

-Where to eat Bosnian food: Cevapcici, Burek, Baklava and Tufahija
+Where to eat Bosnian food in Sarajevo: Cevapcici, Burek, Baklava and Tufahija

 Sarajevo has plenty of opportunities to find the delicacies of Bosnian cuisine.
 Cevapcici and Burek are everywhere in Sarajevo.
 For a good burek, just follow the smell coming from the bakeries.
 The most common are with spinach or cheese, but I also saw some with pumpkin.
 At last treat yourself on one of Bosnia’s sweet deserts.
 Forget about any diet you might have and treat yourself on baklava or tufahije (walnut stuffed apples stewed in sugar-water).